 The practice owner is a veterinary speaker (see DrRayDVM.com) who loves teaching and sharing his knowledge with clients, staff, and colleagues.
 If you are looking for a mentor, I would be happy to share my experience gained over my three decades of practicing veterinary medicine as we work together.
 Past interns have appreciated the “behind the mind” discussions of why we do the things we do to ultimately find the best treatment for the pet!
 Prior to purchasing Lakeview Veterinary Clinic, Dr. Ramirez worked in over 100 different practices doing relief work in Wisconsin and Illinois, and has incorporated the best practices learned from each clinic.
 Now, you can benefit from this wisdom also!
 (You can read the rest of Dr. Ramirez’s bio at LakeviewVeterinaryClinic.com.)

 The practice is in East Peoria, IL.
-We have great relationships with our colleagues, and the cost of living is very affordable.
+We have great relationships with our colleagues, and we have one of the best ratios of salary to cost of living in the country.

 If you are here, you saw the above ad in the advertisement and are interested in learning more about Lakeview Veterinary Clinic, and myself, Ray Ramirez, as a practice owner.
 You can see the type of interactions I do with video on the practice YouTube channel here.
 If a picture is worth a thousand words, then a video is even better.